-- 14. From the Autonomous Flag menu, select to enable or disable the prefix from being used for autonomous address configuration: - Disable: The prefix is not used for autonomous address configuration. - Enable: The prefix is used for autonomous address configuration. - 15.
-Click the Save button.
+- 14. From the Autonomous Flag menu, select to enable or disable the prefix from being used for autonomous address configuration: - Disable: The prefix is not used for autonomous address configuration. - Enable: The prefix is used for autonomous address configuration.

 Your settings are saved and the prefix is added.